murmcraft/bioinfo_rnd_task/README.md

 ```
 where `${WKD}/NA12878.bam` is the path to input BAM file, `NA12878_bqsr` is a output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `dbsnp_138.b37.excluding_sites_after_129.vcf.gz` is the dbSNP known variants and `Mills_and_1000G_gold_standard.indels.b37.vcf.gz` contain the known indels.

+Resulting output files at `${WKD}/base-quality-score-recalibration/`:
+- `NA12878_bqsr.bam`, BAM file with index (.bai) for the next processing step
+- `NA12878_bqsr.table`, recalibration table used to correct the base quality scores

 ### Step 3.
 Alignment quality